adelsultann/flutter_meals_app/README.md

 # delivery_app

-🌟 If this repository reaches 50 stars, I commit to adding a full backend implementation to the app! 🚀
+🌟 If this repository reaches 50 stars, I commit to add a full backend implementation to the app! 🚀

 A modern, feature-rich food delivery application built with Flutter.